martinnirtl/dockma/README.md

 - finish makefile
 - implement arguement based command execution
   - add bash completion (check if async completion is also possible)
+  - add func for Args field (take valid args only but also no args for interactive mode)
+- Add logging for verbose output (see doctl ?)
+  - inspect cmd only for external commands
+  - verboseFlag shall ignore timebridgers
+- Write long command descriptions (eg. doctl help completion)
 - bind version, commit, date to vars provided on 'go build'

 - use Bats for system tests (https://github.com/sstephenson/bats)